Thunderblok/thunderline/THUNDERLINE_MASTER_PLAYBOOK.md

 Nx (tensors) + Scholar (KDE) + Ash (persistence) + Oban (async) + Mix task (CLI)

 ### Search Space Support
+Alright, let's knight this properly.
+This is a comprehensive spec - I'll implement it systematically.

+Let me first check the existing structure and the ex_rose_tree dependency:

+Excellent!
+There's already a Thunderchief.Behaviour.
+Now let me check the existing Chiefs and DomainProcessor:

+Now let me look at one of the existing Chiefs to understand the pattern:

+vine_chief.ex

+Now I have a good understanding of the existing architecture.
+Let me create the implementation files.
+I'll start with the RoseTree helper, then the PlanTree module:

+Summarized conversation history

+Now let me create the extended ChiefBehaviour with plan capabilities:

+Now the main PlanTree facade - this is the heart of the spec:

+Now let me read the DomainProcessor to understand how to wire in PlanTree support:

+domain_processor.ex

+Now I'll create an updated version of the DomainProcessor that adds PlanTree support while maintaining backward compatibility:

+Edited
+domain_processor.ex+19-0
+Edited
+domain_processor.ex+2-0
+Edited
+domain_processor.ex+27-10
+Now add the plan node execution function.
+Let me find a good spot for it:

+domain_processor.ex

+Let me add the plan execution function right before the Chief Execution section:

+Edited
+domain_processor.ex+62-0
+Now let's add the convenience functions for enqueueing plan nodes at the end of the module.
+First, let me see the end of the file:

+domain_processor.ex

+Edited
+domain_processor.ex+57-0

+Now let's create a stub Chief that demonstrates the full PlanTree integration:

+plan_chief.ex

+Now let's add PlanChief to the domain_chiefs map in DomainProcessor:

+Edited
+domain_processor.ex+4-2

+Now let's create the end-to-end test:

+plan_tree_test.exs

+Now let's compile and run the tests to make sure everything works:

+mix compile 2>&1 | head -100
+We have some warnings but it compiles.
+Let me fix the type warning:

+plan_tree.ex

+The issue is that our RoseTree.update_value returns :not_found directly, not {:error, :not_found}.
+Let me fix the RoseTree module to be consistent:

+The spec says {:ok, t()} | {:error, :not_found} but we're returning :not_found.
+Let me check find_and_update:

+rose_tree.ex

+I see - find_and_update returns :not_found but update_value calls it directly without wrapping.
+Let me fix update_value:

+Edited
+rose_tree.ex
+Now let's recompile and run the tests:

+mix compile --force 2>&1 | tail -30
+mix compile 2>&1
+mix compile
+Good, it compiles with only some minor warnings.
+Now let's run the tests:

+mix test test/thunderline/thunderchief/plan_tree_test.exs --trace 2>&1
+It seems the test may have gotten stuck.
+Let me run it without trace:

+timeout 60 mix test test/thunderline/thunderchief/plan_tree_test.exs 2>&1
+There's a stuck process.
+Let me kill it and try again:

+pkill -f "beam.smp" 2>/dev/null; sleep 2; cd /home/mo/DEV/Thunderline && MIX_ENV=test mix test test/thunderline/thunderchief/plan_tree_test.exs
+pkill -9 -f beam 2>/dev/null; sleep 1; echo "BEAM processes killed" The compile is taking a while.
+Let me wait a bit and retry with simpler approach - just see if the code is valid by compiling the specific file:

+sleep 30 && cd /home/mo/DEV/Thunderline && mix test test/thunderline/thunderchief/plan_tree_test.exs 2>&1 | head -100

 Uniform, lognormal (log-scale hyperparameters), categorical (discrete choices)

 ### Integration Points